opencv/opencv/modules/core/doc/basic_structures.rst

         // higher-level element access functions:
         // ref<_Tp>(i0,...[,hashval]) - equivalent to *(_Tp*)ptr(i0,...true[,hashval]).
         //    always return valid reference to the element.
-        //    If it's did not exist, it is created.
+        //    If it does not exist, it is created.
         // find<_Tp>(i0,...[,hashval]) - equivalent to (_const Tp*)ptr(i0,...false[,hashval]).
         //    return pointer to the element or NULL pointer if the element is not there.
         // value<_Tp>(i0,...[,hashval]) - equivalent to